wobbier/wobbier/src/index.md

 },{
     "slug": "wobbier",
     "title": "Personal Portfolio",
     "description": "This website is currently hosted on GitHub Pages and powered by Metalsmith, Node.js, and Mustache.
-It has has always been an active project for me because it gave me the opportunity to explore web related languages / services like Node.js, Mongoose, PHP, MySQL, and a little Ruby.", "background": "https://i.imgur.com/5XeHqld.png",
+It has has always been an active project for me because it gave me the opportunity to explore web related languages / services like Node.js, Mongoose, and some PHP.", "background": "https://i.imgur.com/5XeHqld.png",
     "date": "June 6, 2010",
     "url": "/"